 No plans have been disclosed whether the company plans to charge business customers for access in the future.
 In more likeliness, business customers are charged a slightly higher price due to higher propensity to spend.

 Partnering with thousands of restaurants around the world gives you a hell of an amazing insight into what works and what doesn’t.
 Deliveroo took that as inspiration to start Editions, their own digital kitchens.

 The restaurants allow users to order from a set up different cuisines, including Pizza, Burgers, Sushi, Indian and so forth.
 Deliveroo either runs these restaurants themselves or partners up with other restaurants that cook the food in their kitchens (the concept is called ghost restaurants).

 In the case of partnerships, revenues are split equally between Deliveroo and the restaurant.

 By the way, if you ever feel like having food up in the air – well, then Deliveroo got you covered as well.
 In 2019, they launched their Helicopter Dining experience in London, allowing customer to enjoy their food 1,000 feet above air.

 The Helicopter Dining experience operates in London and was launched in partnership with Charter-A helicopters.

 Deliveroo Funding, Valuation & Revenue

-According to Crunchbase, Deliveroo has raised over $1.5 billion in eight rounds of venture capital funding.
-During its last Series G round announced in May 2019, the company was able to raise over $575 million.
+According to Crunchbase, Deliveroo has raised over $1.7 billion in eight rounds of venture capital funding.
+During its latest financing round (Series H), announced in January 2020, the company was able to raise $180 million.

-The Series G round was led by Amazon.
-Other investors into the company include Fidelity Management, DST Global, Accel, Index Ventures, General Catalyst and many others.
+Notable investors include Fidelity Management, Amazon, DST Global, Accel, Index Ventures, General Catalyst, and many others.